adarshu/GeocodeService/README.md

                    value in config file
 </pre>

+Control logging:
+- logging.conf controls the logging configuration
+- set the `level` property to set the logging level

 Sample config file:
 Note: xxx values should be set to the appropriate value The Api keys below are required for the Google and Here services below